alexanderKus/lnvoice-Generator/readme.md

 # Invoice Generator

-This repo contains a **basic** invoice generator written in JavaScript with ExpressJS framework.
+A **basic** invoice generation tool, developed using Express.js, designed to work exclusively in the Polish language.

 #### Only support polish